Militancy In Jammu and Kashmir

 - As per Instrument of Accession the subjects like Defence, Foreign Affairs, Finance and communication were given to Indian parliament and rest of the laws need concurrence of state government.

 - After the accession troops of Pakistan were expelled out of the valley by the Indian Troops except the area which is known as Pakistan occupied Kashmir in India and Azad Kashmir in Pakistan.

 State assembly of Jammu and Kashmir:

-- In 1951 constituent assembly of Jammu and Kashmir convened and assembly reaffirmed the Accession of the state to India and also prepared the constitution of the state.
+- In 1951 constituent assembly of Jammu and Kashmir convened and the assembly reaffirmed the Accession of the state to India and also prepared the constitution of the state.

-- The constitution of Jammu and Kashmir states that “the state is and shall be integral part of the Union of India”.
+- The constitution of Jammu and Kashmir states that “the state is and shall be an integral part of the Union of India”.

 Kashmir and the United Nation:

 - Mountbatten suggested the Government of India to refer the Kashmir problem to the United Nation.
 UN Intervention in the Kashmir led to ceasefire agreement between the India and Pakistan.